Hexheld/hexheld-docs/MD/Pilot16.md

 | `1` | `0` | `AB` |
 | `1` | `1` | `HL` |

-The size of the accumulator directly influences the operation size.
+The size of the accumulator directly determines the operation size.

 ### CFE Operand